-Five hundred years ago, one of the greatest food exchanges in history, beginning 500 years ago when various plants and animals were transported between the Americas and the rest of the world, known as the Columbian Exchange[i].
+These three plants are part of one of the greatest food exchanges in history, beginning 500 years ago when various plants and animals were transported between the Americas and the rest of the world, known as the Columbian Exchange[i].
 The Solanaceae plant family, including potatoes, tomatoes, chilis, peppers and eggplants, originated in the Americas and formed part of that exchange.
 This plant family is also known as the Nightshade family, which might give you a hint that it has some darker properties.
 And tomatillos, groundcherries and Chinese lanterns are three of the most interesting plants in this family.

-This year I grew tomatillos, Physalis philadelphica, which were more important to the early cultures of Central and South America than tomatoes.
+This year I grew tomatillos, Physalis philadelphica, which were more common than tomatoes in the early cultures of Central and South America.
 They are very attractive plants with paper-like husks surrounding the tomato-like fruit.
 I have read that tomatillos make excellent salsa verde; I’m waiting to try them.

 I’m also growing two other tomatillo-like plants .
 The Peruvian groundcherry, also called the Cape Gooseberry grows in a paper husk that falls off the plant and ripens on the ground.
 You’ll often find them on fancy desserts.